CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: Where to download CLUBB

 \item To compile and run CLUBB, follow the instructions in the README file in CLUBB's top directory.

 \end{enumerate}

-The latest updates to CLUBB and SILHS are made available immediately after they are committed to CLUBB's svn repository.
+The latest updates to CLUBB and SILHS are made available immediately after they are committed to CLUBB's git repository.
 In other words, CLUBB is ``open source in real time."
-New commits are typically made every weekday, and each commit contains a comment documenting the intent and content of the code change.
+New commits are typically made every week, and each commit contains a comment documenting the intent and content of the code change.